pattonsgirl/CEG2350/Labs/Lab08/README.md

 - **Useful Commands: `pstree`, `ps`, `kill`, `bg`, `job`, `fg`**

 1. Identify the following `ps` fields:
-   - USER / UID, PID, PPID, TTY, STAT, and COMMAND
+   - USER / UID, PID, PPID, TTY, STAT, and COMMAND / CMD
 2. Craft a `ps` command for processes owned by your user that will show show the fields listed above and identify the `ps` flag that will show processes without a controlling terminal.
 3. In Shell A, run the game.
 Using Shell B, run your `ps` command.
 Provide answers to the following, using Shell B to observe the process statuses: